 Both XARELTO® and aspirin help prevent serious blood clots from forming and growing—but they work in different ways:

-XARELTO®, in combination with low-dose aspirin, may help reduce the risk of a sudden decrease in blood flow to the legs, major amputation, serious heart problems, and stroke in adults with PAD.
+XARELTO®, when taken with low-dose aspirin, may help reduce the risk of cardiovascular and leg events associated with PAD.

 Significantly reduces hospitalizations and additional procedures after vascular intervention.